 Are you ready?
 This one’s gonna be pretty deep.

-The question is so obvious little kids often ask it: if there’s a God and he is loving then why does He let wars happen?
-The lack of a satisfying answer can cause people to question their fundamental belief that the world (and their life in it), is worthwhile.
+The question is so obvious that little kids often ask it: ‘if there’s a God that is loving then why are wars allowed to happen?’
+The lack of a satisfying answer can cause people to question their fundamental belief that the world — and their life in it— is worthwhile at all.

-Let’s start off by altering the notion of God.
-Instead of God being a chess-playing separate being that orders other parts of reality around, let’s just make God be reality itself.
-So you can’t be away from God.
-You can’t get lost or separated.
-Even you are made of God.
+With this idea, none of us can be away from God.
+We can’t get lost or separated because even we are made of God.
 Everything’s God.
 That’s how awesome God is.
-And yes, being infinite, God includes war and pestilence and death and disease.
+And yes, being infinite, God includes everything; war and pestilence and death and disease included.
 And the reason that’s okay is thanks to duality.

-If we accept that a wave needs both the crest and the trough for it to exist, then we can stop arguing with and resisting the world.
+If we accept that a wave needs both the crest and the trough for it to exist, then we can stop arguing with, and resisting the world.
 That frees up more energy that can then be applied to paying more attention to the crest, while still acknowledging the existence of the trough.

 To want the trough not to be there, or to spend time wishing it away is futile.
 Without it we cannot have our precious crest.
-But it’s not the trough itself that’s hurting you—it’s your thoughts about the trough.
-If you take the same brain energy and use it to ponder the crest, then you change your life.
+It’s not the trough itself that’s hurting us —it’s our thoughts about the trough.
+If we take the same brain energy and use it to ponder the crest, then you change your life.
 Boom.
 It’s that easy.

 Accept that duality is necessary before anything can be.
 Do not rail against aspects of life that are fundamentally necessary to the grand beauty of this world.
-Accept that with autumn comes spring, and live in the moment you are in without protest.
+We are better to accept that with winter comes spring, and live in the moment we are in without protest.

-Now go choose yourself an awesome day.
+Now let us go and choose and create ourselves an awesome day.
+After all, why not?